PhilReedData/CSR_BB_Europe/README.md

 ### 2. Find year and rearrange
 - Per country, read first page of PDF to determine year.
 (Takes a few hours.)
+- Reads the Bloomberg Excel identifiers workbook to get ISIN, SIC (matching on Ticker).
 - Copy that file to year folder within country.
 - What about .htm files?
 Or .txt files?
 Most (98%) are .pdf format, so ignore.
 - Output format: